-The wooden two storied home built in 1878 belonged to the school inspector who was responsible for just over 90 small schools in the region.
-The house features the romantic styling of that decade with elaborate fretted bargeboards and steeply pitched gables.
+47 Wilson St. A wooden two storied home built in 1878 and featuring the romantic styling of that decade with elaborate fretted bargeboards and steeply pitched gables.
+The house belonged to the school inspector who was responsible for just over 90 small schools in the region.